robertmuth/Cwerg/README.md

 * A large standard library with unicode and locale support.
 Those add a lot of complexity and are better left to dedicated libraries.

-It is not clear if an [X86-64 backend](CpuX64/README.md) will fit into the complexity budget, especially since X64-64 idiosyncrasies tend to leak complexity into the generic layers.
-However, a backend targeting RISC V should be straight forward to implement [(see porting hints)](Docs/backend_porting.md).

 The IR optimizer currently does not use a full-blown Single Static Assigment (SSA) form.
 Instead it uses a [modified use-def chain approach](Docs/use_def.md) to get some of the benefits of SSA.

+## Porting to other Architectures

+A port to X86-64 is currently WIP.

+Ports for more regular architectures, e.g. RISC V, should be straight forward to implement [(see porting hints)](Docs/backend_porting.md).

 ## Dependencies